As an Amazon Associate we may earn from qualifying purchases.

 Some parents balk at the prospect of having their children sleep on the floor, but Montessori beds have changed the game.
-This type of bed is essentially a mattress on the floor, usually propped by a short frame.
+This type of bed is essentially a mattress on the floor, sometimes set upon a short frame.
 They’re designed to encourage independence in children and ownership over their environment.
-Parents often transition their child to a Montessori bed between five and ten months, while some start as early as two months, or even from birth.
+Parents often transition their child to a Montessori bed between five and ten months, using a crib mattress or other firm mattress for safe sleep.

-Although the idea of your child sleeping on the floor may sound strange, it’s been practiced for a long time.
-The benefits are also incredibly rewarding, which is why it’s worth considering purchasing a Montessori bed for your child.
+Although the idea of your child sleeping on the floor may sound strange, it’s been practiced for a long time and by many cultures around the world.
+The benefits are also incredibly rewarding, which is why it’s worth considering switching to a Montessori bed for your child.

 What is a Montessori Bed?

 When children are confined to a crib, their movement and vision are limited, restricting their experiences.
-However, putting them in a Montessori bed allows them to explore a bigger world.
-When you first put them on a Montessori bed, they might find themselves rolling onto the carpet or soft pad, but that’s a natural part of the adjustment period.
+However, a floor bed, instead of a crib, allows them to explore a bigger world.
+When you first transition to a Montessori bed, they might find themselves rolling onto the carpet or soft pad, but that’s a natural part of the adjustment period.
 They’ll feel very excited about inspecting their surroundings.
 However, eventually, they’ll regard the bed as their designated sleeping space and start to manage their behavior accordingly, like putting themselves to bed when they feel tired.

 How Can a Montessori Bed Benefit Your Children?

 There are many benefits of a floor bed!
 Let's start with the benefits of a floor bed instead of a crib.

 When a child is stuck in a crib, it won’t satiate their curiosity as they are confined to seeing the world through bars.
 A crib limits a child's range of movement to a very small area and removes their independence to move about their room.
 Freedom of movement is a crucial part of raising your child in the Montessori way.